 ITEMS IN AFP WITH KEYWORD:

-ACIP Releases 2016 Adult Immunization Recommendations [Practice Guidelines]
+ACIP Approves 2019 Adult and Childhood/Adolescent Immunization Schedules [Practice Guidelines]

-ACIP Releases 2016 Childhood Immunization Recommendations [Practice Guidelines]
+ACIP Releases 2018 Adult Immunization Recommendations [Practice Guidelines]

-Each year, the Advisory Committee on Immunization Practices (ACIP) of the Centers for Disease Control and Prevention reviews and updates the childhood immunization schedule to incorporate any published updates or corrections from the previous year.
-New recommendations incorporated into the schedule ...
+The Advisory Committee on Immunization Practices (ACIP) of the Centers for Disease Control and Prevention (CDC) reviews and updates the adult immunization schedule annually, incorporating any previously published updates or corrections from the previous year.